Some of our information has moved to NT.GOV.AU

 Sustainable farming systems

-This team works closely with scientists across commodities to measure and understand sustainable nutrient and water use.
+This team works closely with farmers and scientists across plant industries commodities to measure and understand sustainable nutrient and water use and to aid continue improvement in production quality and quantity.
 Our research considers the whole-farm system to enable plant industry enterprises to better manage their natural resource and adapt to the changing environment.

 Nitrogen fertiliser management strategies for plant industries in Northern Australia